 Two-Stage Furnaces: What They Are and How They Work

-As the name suggests, a furnace with two levels of operating (low or high) is called a two-stage furnace.
-On the low stage, the furnace performs at a reduced capacity in order to maintain a preferred temperature inside your home more efficiently.
-During the high stage, the furnace will operate at full capacity to fulfill demands for increased warmth or cooling.
-With a two-stage furnace, you can experience much better energy efficiency and uniform temperatures throughout your home.
+As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
+During the low stage, the furnace runs at a reduced capacity to help maintain the desired temperature in your home more efficiently.
+During the high stage, the furnace will instead run at maximum capacity to satisfy demands for increased heat.
+With a two-stage furnace, you can enjoy greater energy efficiency and stable temperatures all across your home.

-A two-stage furnace does not continuously run.
-In the low stage of operation, the furnace runs at limited capacity in order to retain a desired temperature more efficiently within your home.
-When a greater demand for warmth or cooling is needed, the heating system will change over to its high stage and operate at full capacity.
-As such, two-stage furnaces are proven to help reduce energy costs as it is not operating constantly.
+A two-stage furnace does not stay on indefinitely.
+In the low stage of operation, the furnace performs at diminished capacity in order to sustain a planned temperature more efficiently within your home.
+When additional energy is needed to sustain the set temperature, the furnace shifts to its high stage and runs at full capacity.
+As such, two-stage furnaces are powerful enough to help reduce energy costs without operating around the clock.

-Two-stage furnaces have two stages of functionality, low and high.
-During the low stage, the furnace performs at reduced capacity to help maintain a desired temperature within your home.
-When a greater demand for warmth or cooling is desired, the furnace will shift to its high stage and operate at full capacity.
+Two-stage furnaces have two stages of operation, low and high.
+During the low stage, the furnace performs at reduced capacity in order to uphold a desired temperature within your home.
+When additional warmth or cooling is necessary, the furnace will shift to its high stage and operate at full capacity.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage of performance and operate either at full power or not at all.
-In other words, the furnace will always run in order to maintain a desired temperature within your home.
+One-stage furnaces have a single stage of operation and operate either at full power or not at all.
+This means that the furnace is always running in order to maintain a desired level of comfort within your home.

 Conversely, two-stage furnaces have two stages of operation, low and high.
-While in the low stage, the furnace runs at reduced capacity in order to maintain a desired temperature more efficiently within your home.
-When a greater demand for warmth or cooling is desired, the furnace will shift to its high stage and operate at full capacity.
+During the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
+When a greater demand for warmth or cooling is necessary, the furnace will change over to its high stage and operate at full capacity.

-Making sense of all the modern furnace technology can be confusing.
-That’s why our Ameri-Tec Mechanical experts are here to help with a no-cost, no-pressure quote for furnace installation.
-We’ll assess your home, your heating needs and your budget, and then we’ll help you find the best solution.
-Contact us at 717-479-4950 to get started today!
+Modern furnace technology can be confusing.
+That’s why Ameri-Tec professionals are here to help with a no-cost, no-pressure quote for furnace installation.
+We’ll assess your home, your heating needs and your budget before helping you find the best solution.
+Call us at 717-479-4950 to get started today!